Family Caregivers Exchange Tips, Share Stories To Ease Alzheimer's Losses

 As the numbers of Americans afflicted with Alzheimer's disease continue to swell to an estimated 5.7 million, so do the legions of loved ones caring for friends and family members.
 The toll on Bartholomew's own mental health is one of the reasons the Alzheimer's Foundation of America focuses on the nation's estimated 16 million unpaid caregivers.

 With no cure on the horizon, the foundation has been highlighting the necessity of better support for those caregivers through a national tour.
-It stopped in Nashville earlier this spring, was in Milwaukee in June and heads to Fairfax, Va., in September.
+It stopped in Nashville earlier this spring, was in Tempe, Ariz., in June and heads to Fairfax, Va., in September; the tour includes at least six more cities in the fall.

 At the live events, Alzheimer's researchers and clinicians offer guidance on a number of topics, including how to ensure safety for patients at home, care planning and even how to entertain someone with memory loss.